Animal field guide

 Why Domestic Horse are interesting

 To find Domestic Horse in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside grasslands, pastures, stables, and open managed ranges fit because Trained Momentum needs the exact kind of setting where this animal's body and behavior can work instead of fighting the environment. than by covering too much ground.
+You usually do better by working one good piece of habitat inside farms, ranches, grasslands, and feral ranges worldwide. than by covering too much ground.

 - Open grassland edges, lightly wooded plains, or raised ground where you can scan long distances